pub-struct/typescript-nextjs-starter/README.md

 This starter uses pnpm by default, but this choice is yours.
 If you'd like to switch to Yarn/npm, delete the `pnpm-lock.yaml` file, install the dependencies with Yarn/npm, change the CI workflow, and Husky Git hooks to use Yarn/npm commands.

 > **Note:** If you use Yarn, make sure to follow these steps from the [Husky documentation](https://typicode.github.io/husky/troubleshoot.html#yarn-on-windows) so that Git hooks do not fail with Yarn on Windows.

+### Environment Variables

+We use [T3 Env](https://env.t3.gg/) to manage environment variables.
+Create a `.env.local` file in the root of the project and add your environment variables there.

+When adding additional environment variables, the schema in `./src/lib/env/client.ts` or `./src/lib/env/server.ts` should be updated accordingly.

+### Redirects

+To add redirects, update the `redirects` array in `./redirects.ts`.
+It's typed, so you'll get autocompletion for the properties.

+### CSP (Content Security Policy)

+The Content Security Policy (CSP) is a security layer that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
+The CSP is implemented in the `next.config.ts` file.

+It contains a default and minimal policy that you can customize to fit your application needs.
+It's a foundation to build upon.

 ## License